freitasR/myclock/help-content.md

 3. Click "Start" to begin countdown
 4. Use "Pause" to temporarily stop
 5. "Reset" to clear the timer
-- Audio alert when timer reaches zero
+- Visual and audio alert when timer reaches zero
 - Supports time entry from 1 second to 99 hours

 ## Alarm Feature
 Manage multiple alarms from the dedicated alarm page:

+### Setting an Alarm
 1. Visit the Alarm page
 2. Set your desired alarm time using hours (0-23), minutes, and seconds
 3. Click "Set Alarm" to create
-4. Use "Cancel" on individual alarms or "Cancel All Alarms" to clear all
+4. Your alarm will appear in the list below

+### Managing Alarms
 - Set multiple alarms simultaneously
 - Each alarm shows in 24-hour format
-- Test sound feature available
-- Alarms persist until manually stopped
+- Use "Stop Sound" to silence a ringing alarm
+- "Test Sound" to verify your audio settings
+- "Cancel All" to remove all scheduled alarms

+### Alarm Notifications
+When an alarm triggers:
+- A visual alert appears on screen
+- An audio alert plays (only on the alarm page)
+- Click "Stop Alarm" to dismiss the alert

+## Design Features
+- Clean, modern interface with light theme
+- High contrast for better readability
+- Responsive design for all screen sizes
+- Accessibility features including keyboard navigation
+- Skip-to-main content for screen readers

 ## Technical Notes
 - All features work independently on their respective pages